BottyGPT / DocsGPT deployment story

 - API (Python) — Main backend; handles chat, embeddings, and vector search.
 Expose this (behind a reverse proxy) as

 apiHostfor the widget.
 Often port 7091 internally. - Frontend (Vite/Node) — Admin UI for adding sources and testing chat.
-Optional to expose publicly; can be restricted or omitted in production if you only use the widget.
+Optional to expose publicly; can be restricted or omitted in production if we only use the widget.

 - Worker (Celery) — Background jobs for ingestion and training.
 Runs alongside the API; no direct exposure.